banshee56/banshee56/README.md

 - How to reach me: email bansharee.ireen.24@dartmouth.edu.
 - Pronouns: she/her/hers

-*If youre interested in checking out my currently **private** repository for **Tiny Search Engine** that crawls the web to answer search queries, please reach out to me via email!*
+*If you're interested in checking out my currently **private** repository for **Tiny Search Engine** that crawls the web to answer search queries, please reach out to me via email!*